-There are very few facilities in the parish other than the church (and the phone boxes that now house defibrillators).
+There are very few facilities in the parish other than the church (and the phone boxes that now or will house defibrillators).
 We no longer have a school (although we still have the old school building) or public house and there is no shop or post office although all of these are available in neighbouring villages.
-There is however a cricket pitch / playing field used by the Humbleton Recreation Club, which has a thriving cricket club with two men's teams, and a multi-use games area.
+There is however a cricket pitch / playing field with a multi-use games area owned by a local charity and used by the public and the local Cricket Club.

 In the 2011 census, there were 208 people living in the parish with 146 of those of working age (16-64).
 Approx 37 were aged 0-15 with 25 people aged over 65.
 The total area of the parish is 1,164.7 hectares.
+The early results of the 2021 census show a 2.4% increase across the East Riding.